Global minimisation of nonconvex functions by generalising the mirror descent method: Introduction

 \section{Introduction}

-Abstract convexity was first proposed by~\textcite{kutateladze72,kutateladze76} to generalise the notion of (Minkowski) duality to nonconvex functions, and was extensively developed in the subsequence decades~\parencite{FoundationsOfPallas1997,rubinov:2000,Singer, andramonov:2002,bui.ea:2021,burachik.ea:2004,BurachikRubinov,diaz-millan.ea:2023} just to name a few.
+Abstract convexity was first proposed by Kutateladze and Rubinov~\cite{kutateladze.ea:1972,kutateladze.ea:1976} to generalize the notion of (Minkowski) duality to nonconvex functions and was extensively developed in the subsequent decades~\cite{andramonov:2002,bui.ea:2021,burachik.ea:2005,burachik.ea:2007,diaz-millan.ea:2023,pallaschke.ea:1997,rubinov:2000,singer:1997}, to name a few.
 A function is abstract convex with respect to a set of functions $L$ if it is the supremum of functions from $L$.

-Many theoretical results from convex analysis have been generalised to the framework of abstract convexity, including duality~\parencite{kutateladze72}, conjugacy~\parencite{rubinov:2000}, the subdifferential~\parencite{rubinov:2000} and normal cones~\parencite{jeyakumar.ea:2007}.
-Building on these results, in~\parencite{diaz-millan.ea:nd} we developed a calculus for the subdifferential operator.
+Many theoretical results from convex analysis have been generalised to the framework of abstract convexity, including duality~\cite{kutateladze.ea:1972}, conjugacy~\cite{rubinov:2000}, the subdifferential~\cite{diaz-millan.ea:2025, rubinov:2000} and normal cones~\cite{jeyakumar.ea:2007}.
 However, few algorithms have been proposed to build on that theory to minimise abstract convex functions.
-A notable exception is the cutting angle method~\parencite{Andramonov.ea:1999, andramonov:2002}.
-Some conceptual algorithms are also described in~\parencite[chapter 9]{rubinov:2000}.
+A notable exception is the cutting angle method~\cite{Andramonov.ea:1999,andramonov:2002} to minimise Lipschitz continuous functions.
+Some conceptual algorithms are also described in~\cite[chapter 9]{rubinov:2000}.
+Finally, a proximal point algorithm targeted at minimising weakly convex functions is proposed in~\cite{bednarczuk.ea:2025}.
+To our knowledge, there exists no algorithmic framework generically applicable in abstract convexity.